 “Do I really need to break in my subwoofer?”

-Some woofers such as PA and studio may not require break-in due to having high compliance suspension.
+Some woofers, such as PA and studio are ready to play at RMS wattage out of the box, due to having high compliance suspension.
 These speakers do not see an appreciative difference in performance pre- and post-break in.
 Many car audio subwoofers incorporate ‘low compliance’ suspensions (elastic deformation) that require a break-in period to ensure full flexibility.
 In the long term, this will maintain peak performance long beyond the life cycle of a woofer made with a looser suspension.
 Think of it as a freshly built motor.
-Once you get through your first oil change, gas mileage and performance increase.
-It’s the same concept with our woofers and many others on the market.
+Once you get through the first oil change, gas mileage and performance both improve.
+It’s the same concept with our subwoofers and many others on the market.

-Ripped or torn suspension: You can put a lot of strain on your new parts if you do not break them in.
-You risk tearing the suspension from the triple joint or basket landing causing mechanical failure.
+Ripped or torn suspension: You risk tearing the spiders from the triple joint or basket landing causing mechanical failure, since the spiders are too tight to travel.
 You will also notice that you run into distortion a lot faster on a new stiff woofer than one that is broken in as the suspension fights back.

 How do I properly break in my subwoofers?

-You have two options to break in a subwoofer.
-Either option will help loosen up the suspension.
-However, the woofers will keep loosening over the course of their lifetime.
+There are two options to break in a subwoofer.
+Either of these will help loosen up the suspension and ensure a long life for your new subwoofer.
+It is worth noting that the soft parts will keep loosening over the course of their lifetime.
 We recommend a steady power load on your subwoofer during the break-in period.
 Keep in mind that music tracks with sporadic or intermittent bass won’t do the trick.

-Option II: This option is a little more in depth and requires some nifty tools, but yields a much faster break in.
+Option II: This option is a little more in depth and requires some nifty tools, but yields faster results.
 We do this by playing the woofer outside an enclosure (free air) before installing it.

 - Tone Generator, your phone will work for this; download a tone generator app from your app store.

 - 3.5 mm jack to RCA so you can plug your phone directly into your amplifier.